aofn/Ableton-Live-Manager/README.md

 * Important

 When adding tags to a project, the tags get saved inside the `alm.json` file's `tags` key.
+Tags created with Ableton 12 are also displayed in the application.

 ## Removing 3rd Party Plugins